etsap-TIMES/xl2times/README.md

-# Project
+# xl2times

 **Note: this tool is a work in progress and not yet in a useful state**

-This project is an open source tool to convert TIMES model Excel input files to DD format ready for processing by [GAMS](https://www.gams.com/).
+`xl2times` is an open source tool to convert TIMES model Excel input files to DD format ready for processing by [GAMS](https://www.gams.com/).
 The intention is to make it easier for people to reproduce research results on TIMES models.

 [TIMES](https://iea-etsap.org/index.php/etsap-tools/model-generators/times) is an energy systems model generator from the International Energy Agency that is used around the world to inform energy policy.
 It is fully explained in the [TIMES Model Documentation](https://iea-etsap.org/index.php/documentation).